pjpscriv/blocks-redirector/chrome/PRIVACY.md

 > _Created as a requirement for submitting to the Chrome Webstore._

-bl.ocks Redirctor does not collect, use or share any user data.
+bl.ocks Redirector does not collect, use or share any user data.